Centropa’s video projects: an overview for teachers and students

 You can also add your own video of former and present Jewish sites: To view a good example for “Our town`s Jewish history”, click here.

-Representatives of the winning school class will be invited to give a presentation during the Trans.History conference in Lviv, which will take place from March 31st to April 2nd, 2017.
+Representatives of the winning school class will be invited to give a presentation during the Trans.History conference in Lviv, which will take place early April 2018.

 The films will also be made available on the Trans.History website, so that hundreds of schools around the world can view the films.